WOVNio/WOVN.php/README.md

 #### `encoding`
 This parameter tells WOVN.php which encoding you use for you files.
 WOVN.php supports 8 encodings: `UTF-8`, `EUC-JP`, `SJIS`, `eucJP-win`, `SJIS-win`, `JIS`, `ISO-2022-JP` and `ASCII`.
-If you don't set the encoding, WOVN.php will detect it automatically.
+If you do not set the encoding, WOVN.php will detect it automatically.
 However, encoding detection might take time, so we recommend you to set the encoding for better performances.